-- Tree New Bee Cooling Pad: With four powerful fans and fairly stationary design, this is best for use at a workstation where you’re running your Mac to the max on a regular basis.
+- Tree New Bee Cooling Pad: With four powerful fans and a fairly stationary design, this is best for use at a workstation where you’re running your Mac to the max on a regular basis.

 - Havit HV-F2056 15.6-17 Inch Laptop Cooler: Made for those on the go, this pad will fit easily into your bag and keep your laptop cool wherever you take it at only 1.5 lbs.

 - Kootek Laptop Cooling Pad: For customizability, the Kootek includes five fans of various sizes that can be individually controlled to target the problem heat areas on your laptop.

 Who Should Get This

 Cooling pads will benefit most MacBook Pros, but their primary market is power users.
 If you use your MacBook for gaming, video editing, engineering, or other media-intensive applications you definitely need one.